 Because of many things, Huntland is a great place for families with children to consider.
 First of all, many other families with children live here, making Huntland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Huntland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Huntland’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Huntland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Huntland doesn't have a public transportation system that people use for their commute.

-The citizens of Huntland are slightly less educated than the national average of 21.84% for the average city or town: 13.57% of adults in Huntland have a bachelor's degree or advanced degree
+The percentage of adults in Huntland with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.18% of adults in Huntland have a bachelor's degree or advanced degree.

 The people who call Huntland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Huntland include Irish, German, English, French, and Polish.
+Important ancestries of people in Huntland include Irish, English, Polish, German, and French.

 The most common language spoken in Huntland is English.
 Other important languages spoken here include Italian and Vietnamese.